RossComputerGuy/stardustos/newland/README.md

 # NewLand

-The Unix-like modular kernel for the Stardust operating system.
+The Unix-like modular monolithic kernel for the Stardust operating system.